Thinkminator/franka_tray_rl/docs/TrayPose.md

 TrayPoseEnv simulates a Franka Panda manipulating a tray with a free cylinder in MuJoCo.
 The agent issues 7D normalized joint increment actions; a joint-space PD controller with gravity compensation converts these into joint torques.
 The environment supports noisy observations and two ways of generating tray pose/velocity for observations: directly from MuJoCo or via Jacobian-based forward kinematics from joint states.

 - Control: joint-space torque PD + gravity compensation
+- Robot: Franka Panda with a tray fixed at end effector
 - Actuation: 7 revolute joints (panda_joint1..7)
-- Object: tray_base body and a cylinder (free joint)
+- Object: a cylinder (free joint)
 - Step time: control_dt with substeps internal physics updates
 - Configuration: via config.yaml, with constructor args overriding YAML